-Consider the inverse transform relationship $g(x) = \int_{-\infty}^{\infty}G(K)\exp(iKx)dK$ expressing the profile function in terms of its wavenumber spectrum.
+which express the profile function in terms of its wavenumber spectrum.
 We may regard this expression as a decomposition of the function $g(x)$ into a linear combination (in our case into an integral) of elementary functions, each with specific form $\exp(iKx)$.
-From this it is clear that the number $G(K)$ is simply a weighting factor that must be applied to elementary function of wavenumber $K$ to synthesize the desired $g(x)$.
+From this, it is clear that the number $G(K)$ is simply a weighting factor that must be applied to the elementary function of wavenumber $K$ to synthesize the desired $g(x)$.

-The emitter with finite aperture is a kind of active medium which breaks up the radiated beam into a number of diffracted beams of plane waves.
+An emitter with a finite aperture is a kind of active medium that breaks up the radiated beam into a number of diffracted beams of plane waves.
 Each of these beams corresponds to one of the Fourier components into which an active medium can be resolved.
-Let us assume that the dipole density of the elementary source varies according to the law $\rho_{dip} = g(K_{\perp})\cos{({K}_{\perp}x)}$.
-We conclude, then, that the active medium of the elementary source is sinusoidally space-modulated.
+Let us assume that the current density of the elementary dipole sources varies according to the law